wyst-lang/wyst/README.md

-# wisp
+# Wyst
-Wisp is a Programing language inspired by C and transpiled to Rust
+Wyst is a Programing language inspired by C and transpiled to Rust